davidbolin/ngme/README.md

 * Add checks of input dimensions to all functions
 * Add checks of initial values in estimation

-## TO DO AND NOTES - OA
+## TO DO -- OA
+- shape parameter is only 0.5 currently - future work
+- all the params of gig can be estimated - future work

+NOTES - OA
 - continue with predict.derivative!!!
-- LDMod in simulate function!
+- see LDMod in simulate function!
 - setseed_ME ???
 - put examples
 - GHmixedInit can be deleted - JW approved